 We have already seen the various Sleep States available in Windows.
-While reading about the various system sleep states available on Windows, we also read about the new Connected Standby State in Windows 8/10.
-In this post, we will see how to find out the various available sleep states supported by your Windows computer, as well to find out if your system supports the Connected Standby State.
+While reading about the various system sleep states available on Windows, we also read about the new Connected Standby State in Windows.
+In this post, we will see how to find out the various available sleep states supported by your Windows 8 computer, as well as find out if your system supports the Connected Standby State.

 To find this out you will have to open a command prompt window.
 Type cmd in start screen search and click on Command Prompt.

 In the command prompt window, you will see the results.
-On my system, Standby (S3), Hibernate, Hybrid Sleep and fast Startup are supported.
+On my system, Standby (S3), Hibernate, Hybrid Sleep, and fast Startup are supported.
 The Standby S1 and S2, and the Connected Standby sleep states are not available on my system.
-You can read more about these here and here.

 If it supports. you will see it mentioned in the list of available sleep states.
 If it does not, then you will see it mentioned as: